AndreyTeets/FileServer/README.md

 ## Usage requirements
 + To build the container image and/or run it - docker or an alternative container engine (e.g. podman).
 + To build (publish) a dotnet application - dotnet sdk 10.0 or higher.
-+ To run a portable dotnet application - aspnetcore runtime 10.0.
++ To run a cross-platform dotnet application - aspnetcore runtime 10.0.
 + To run a self-contained dotnet application on linux - dotnet runtime dependencies.
 + To run a self-contained dotnet application on windows - nothing.

+The above information doesn't take into account non-containerized Native AOT variants.
+Running pre-built AOT binaries should work out of the box on most systems without any special requirements (other than having the appropriate libc and openssl libraries on linux), but it's not well tested.
+As for requirements to build AOT binaries - refer to the dotnet documentation (also commands in AOT-related dockerfiles may be informative examples).

 ## Usage (container image)
 + ###### 1.
 Get the source code.